SYNLIGHT

 sock.SendTo(newByteToSend, endPoint);

-Here, endpoint represents both the IP address of the NodeMCU and the port it is listening to.
+Here, endpoint represents both the IP address of the NodeMCU and the port it is listening on.

 3. NODEMCU PART